rafalcode/r-fresh/README.md

 # sha0.R
 playing with basic R graphics and the shape package.
 They are good at adding to previous plots, you can use the scale of the first plot as the canvas and position relative to it.

+# grobs (graphical objects)
+Kind of got a bit of hadle on this, see relevant rjotting